Validate AEM Dispatcher Config Like Cloud Manager

 Set Up Local Dispatcher Validation with the AEM SDK

-Download the latest AEM SDK from Adobe’s Software Distribution portal to mirror Cloud Service locally and validate configurations with the most recent release.
+Download the latest AEM SDK from Adobe’s Software Distribution portal to mirror Cloud Manager locally and validate configurations with the most recent release.

 chmod +x aem-sdk-dispatcher-tools-2.0.256-unix.sh